colt082295/Codility-JS-Lessons/README.md

-This is a conglomeration of algorithm solutions for the \[Codility lessons\](https://app.codility.com/programmers/lessons/).
+This is a conglomeration of algorithm solutions for the [Codility lessons](https://app.codility.com/programmers/lessons/).
 Some are my own, some are by others.